icann/OCTO-TE-labs/DNS 03a - Primary Bind.md

 ```

 This installs bind and allows our current user to use rndc to control bind.

+> [!TIP]
+> Close and reopen your shell window.
+The new user permissions only get active after logging out and in again.

 ## Setting the authoritative zone